bakhuiyong/Movie-Shot-Classification-Based-on-Semantic-Segmentation/README.md

 2. Semantic segmentation used in this study was extended from https://github.com/matterport/Mask_RCNN. and The modified version is provided as semantic segmentation.ipynb.

+3. Due to copyright, the dataset is not disclosed.